madisonmussari/mcts_kds/README.md

 ## Importing

-When you install mcts-kds, the you will gets access to the following libraries: mcts, nim, players, test, and utils
+When you install mcts-kds, the you will gets access to the following libraries: mcts, nim, players, test, and utils,

 ## Usage Examples